Watch out for OS X Keydnap virus

 Once it has the initial cache of data, it reports back to its command-and-control server using onion.to Tor2Web proxy over HTTPS.
 With this information, those behind this malware can access any website with the passwords stored in your keychain.
 Unless you are aware of this virus, even changing a password means you are still vulnerable because Keydnap creates a permanent backdoor into your Mac.

 One of the ways it avoids the usual security measures is that the executable extension includes a space icon.
 Instead of .jpg or .txt, it downloads as . txt.
-This space means that double-clicking the file will open it in Terminal, instead of where you would expect: the program that should open in Finder.
-The executable download also includes the icon Finder that would usually show up when downloading a TXT or JPEG file, making it more likely that someone would trust the download enough to click on it.
+This space means that double-clicking the file will open it in Terminal instead of where you would expect — the app should normally open in the Finder.
+The executable download also includes the Finder icon that would usually show up when downloading a TXT or JPEG file, making it more likely that someone would trust the download enough to click on it.

 Another way Keydnap gets around security is that it contains a Mach-O executable, which means your Mac won’t display the usual warning about the download.
-It quickly closes the Terminal window, creates a decoy document and adds an entry to the LaunchAgents directory, which means it will survive a reboot.
-All of this happens so quickly that it’s possible a Mac user doesn’t even realise they’ve let a malicious virus in.
-It also replaces the owner of icloudsyncd to root:admin and make the executable setuid and setgid, to make sure that it will run as the root ID in the future.
+It quickly closes the Terminal window, creates a decoy document, and adds an entry to the LaunchAgents directory, which means it will survive a reboot.
+All of this happens so quickly that it’s possible a Mac user doesn’t even realize they’ve let a malicious virus in.
+It also replaces the owner of icloudsyncd to root:admin and makes the executable setuid and setgid to ensure that it will run as the root ID in the future.

 Clearly, this is an unwelcome and dangerous malware virus that needs to be removed as quickly as possible.